MPolaris/onnx2tflite/readme.md

 ---
 ## Limitation
 - The number of operators can not cover all models.
-- Friendly to 2D vision CNN, and not support 3D CNN.
+- Friendly to 1D/2D vision CNN, and not support 3D CNN.
 - Bad support for some math or channel change operators(such as Squeeze\MatMul).
 ---

 ## Emmmmmmm
-It's amazing, TFLite doesn't support multi-input quantization, if you know how to do please give me a PR. \
 It's too disgusting for first(batch) or second(channel) axis change.
 There are always circumstances that have not been taken into account.

 # License